Skip to content

 News -

-PC Tony Watts, attached to the North Area Command Unit, was found guilty and remanded in custody on Tuesday, 8 July following a trial at Croydon Crown Court.
+Former PC Tony Watts, attached to the North Area Command Unit, was sentenced at Croydon Crown Court on Tuesday, 12 August.
+He was previously found guilty and remanded in custody on Tuesday, 8 July following a trial at the same court.

 The victim-survivor has been supported throughout the course of the investigation and trial by dedicated specialist officers.